Skip to content

 kstringKey type.
 Always ed25519.

-pstringBase64-encoded Ed25519 public key (raw 32 bytes)
+pstringBase64-encoded Ed25519 public key (raw 32 bytes).

 Parsing rules:

-• Fields are semicolon-delimited key=value pairs
+• Fields are semicolon-delimited key=value pairs.

-• Whitespace around delimiters is ignored
+• Whitespace around delimiters is ignored.

-• v must equal drs1, k must equal ed25519
+• v MUST equal drs1, k MUST equal ed25519.

-• p must be valid base64 decoding to exactly 32 bytes
+• p MUST be valid base64 decoding to exactly 32 bytes.

 Client behavior:

-• Cache for DNS TTL only
+• Cache for the record’s DNS TTL only.

 DNSSEC

 Directory’s trust model starts at DNS.
 The SRV record tells senders where to connect.
-The TXT record tells them which public key to trust.
+The TXT record tells them which public keys to trust.
 If an attacker poisons either record, they control the routing.

 DNSSEC is strongly recommended for any domain running a Directory node.